mukeshsundar23/Automatic-Number-Plate-Recognition-using-YOLOV8/README.md

 ## Installation

-Instructions on how to install and set up the ANPR system can be found in the [Installation Guide](link/to/installation/guide).Installing YOLOv8 and setting up Tesseract for text extraction can involve multiple steps.
+Installing YOLOv8 and setting up Tesseract for text extraction can involve multiple steps.
 Below is a step-by-step installation guide for YOLOv8 using a custom dataset and integrating Tesseract for text extraction.

-Step 1: Clone the YOLOv8 Repository
+Step 1: Install the Ultralytics package

-1. Open a terminal or command prompt.
-2. Navigate to the directory where you want to install YOLOv8.
-3. Clone the YOLOv8 repository from GitHub: git clone https://github.com/AlexeyAB/darknet.git
+> pip install ultralytics

 Step 2: Configure YOLOv8 for Custom Dataset

-1. Go into the darknet directory: cd darknet
-2. Make sure you have CUDA and cuDNN installed if you want to use GPU acceleration for training and inference.
+1. Make sure you have CUDA and cuDNN installed if you want to use GPU acceleration for training and inference.
 If you don't have a GPU, you can still use YOLOv8, but it will be slower.
-3. Modify the Makefile to enable GPU and other configurations.
+2. Modify the Makefile to enable GPU and other configurations.
 Open the Makefile using a text editor.
-4. Change the GPU, CUDNN, and OPENCV flags to 1 to enable GPU, cuDNN, and OpenCV support, respectively.
+3. Change the GPU, CUDNN, and OPENCV flags to 1 to enable GPU, cuDNN, and OpenCV support, respectively.
-5. Adjust other settings in the Makefile according to your system (e.g., set ARCH based on your GPU architecture).
+4. Adjust other settings in the Makefile according to your system (e.g., set ARCH based on your GPU architecture).
-6. Compile YOLOv8: make
+5. Compile YOLOv8: make

 Step 3: Prepare Your Custom Dataset